shubhamtalbar96/CS595J_Blog/README.md

 ## What are diffusion models?

+In machine learning, diffusion models, also known as diffusion probabilistic models, are a class of latent variable models.
+Diffusion models were introduced in 2015 with a motivation from non-equilibrium thermodynamics.
+These models are Markov chains trained using variational inference.
+The goal of diffusion models is to learn the latent structure of a dataset by modeling the way in which data points diffuse through the latent space.
+In computer vision, this means that a neural network is trained to denoise images blurred with Gaussian noise by learning to reverse the diffusion process.
 Existing generative models such as Generative Adversarial Networks (Goodfellow et al., 2014), Variational Auto Encoders (Kingma & Welling, 2014) and Flow-based models (Dinh et al., 2017) have shown great success in generating high-quality samples, but each has some limitation of its own.
 GAN models are known for potentially unstable training and less diversity in generation due to their adversarial training nature.
 VAE relies on a surrogate loss.
 Flow models have to use specialized architectures to construct reversible transform.

 Diffusion models are inspired by non-equilibrium thermodynamics.
 They define a markov chain of diffusion steps to slowly add random noise to data and then learn to reverse the diffusion process to construct desired data samples from the noise.
 Unlike VAE or flow models, diffusion models are learned with a fixed procedure and the latent variable has high dimensionality (same as original data).

+Diffusion models can be applied to a variety of tasks, including image denoising, inpainting, super-resolution, and image generation.
+For example, an image generation model would start with a random noise image and then, after having been trained reversing the diffusion process on natural images, the model would be able to generate new natural images.
+Announced on 13 April 2022, OpenAI's text-to-image model DALL-E 2 is a recent example.
+It uses diffusion models for both the model's prior (which produces an image embedding given a text caption) and the decoder that generates the final image.

 &nbsp;